onflow/FlowCreditMarket/CadenceTestingPatterns.md

 ## Cadence Testing Patterns & Best Practices

-This document distills the patterns, idioms, and general "know-how" exhibited by the experienced Cadence developer who authored the current test-suite for **TidalProtocol**.
+This document distills the patterns, idioms, and general "know-how" exhibited by the experienced Cadence developer who authored the current test-suite for **FlowALP**.
 Use it as a practical checklist and style-guide when writing or reviewing Cadence tests.

 ### 1. Harness, Organisation & Discovery